DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 I learned a lot about SvelteKit and typescript and would say I'm now more comfortable with using both.
 I enjoyed writing the documentation in markdown and using pandoc to convert it to a pdf.
 I noticed that pandoc has its limitation and that if you want to highly customize the built pdf it's maybe easier to just use LaTeX from the start.
 I will for sure use this setup in a future project again, but will spend more time on fine-tuning the pandoc output to my needs to get a cleaned and more polished look.

+# Declaration of Independence

+Work that is demonstrably taken over in full or in the essential parts unchanged or without correct reference to the source is considered prefabricated and will not be evaluated.

+I confirm that I have written this thesis independently and have marked all sources used.
+This thesis has not been submitted to an examination board before, neither in the same nor in a similar form.

+Name / First name:

+\
+\
+\

+Place / Date / Signature:

+\
+\
+\

+\pagebreak

 # References